Barthomley Golf Club, Crewe, Cheshire. (1895 - WW1)

 The club was founded in 1895.

 An 18 hole-course.
 Railway stations were at Radway Green 1 ½ miles, Alsager 3 miles and Crewe 5 miles.
-Accommodation was available with Mr S Boffey at Old Hall Farm, Barthomley, this farm still exists and is on the map below.
+Accommodation was available with Mr S Boffey at Old Hall Farm, Barthomley, this farm still exists and is on the maps at the bottom of the page.

 From the 1905 Nisbet's Golf Yearbook; Number of members 150; Hon. secs.
 R T Thistlethwaite, Alsager, and Miss Lawton, Bartholmley Rectory; captain, Rev. G W Skene; Entrance fee nil and subs 10s; 18-holes, ladies' course nine-holes with advanced tees; green-keeper, J Sherratt; professional record, P McEwan, 82; amateur record, Rev. L Armistead, 83.
 One of the best inland courses in the Kingdom.
 The hazards consist of trimmed hedges, ponds, an old gravel pit, a brook, and artificial bunkers.